We live in the midst of a never-ending battle: disruption on a global scale, constant uncertainty, dynamics of change of exponential proportions.

 Fully, partially or not at all?

 I asked myself these questions while returning from an International Lean Management conference.
 During the conference, I heard this phrase: “Lean should be understood as the constitution of business.”
 Sounds great.
 However!
 Even the best constitutional provisions as we know them from history needed amendments.
-In the same way, Lean needs them.
+So too does Lean need them.
 Certainly Lean as a constitution needs a new preamble.
 The goal of Lean is no longer to make a company competitive.
-There is more significant value than just your competitiveness.
+There is more significant value than just competitiveness or profitability.

-Lean needs several improvements in its key areas like gemba observation, Value Stream Mapping, problem solving approach, QCD model.
+Lean needs a few tweaks in its key areas like Gemba Observation in globally distributed processes, executed largely digitally and with AI, Value Stream Mapping, Problem Solving approach, QCD model.
 Perhaps also new paradigms of thought.